cmdaoust/Experimental-SOPs/EDA/EDA_SOP.md

 ### **Electrode Inspection**

 - Peel the backing off the BIOPAC EL503 electrode patch and inspect the electrode.
-- If the electrode appears dry, add a very small drop of Spectra 360 gel to the patch.
+- If the electrode appears dry, add a very small drop of isotonic gel to the patch.

 > **Helpful Hints**
 > <details>